ITA Exam Instructions

 Instructions

-Your testers will not be in the room when you join the Zoom session, so don’t worry if you don’t see them right away.
+Your examiners will not be in the room when you join the Zoom session, so don’t worry if you don’t see them right away.
 Instead of entering the room, you might also receive a dialog box that says “Waiting for the host to start this meeting” or “The host has another meeting in progress.”
 All these scenarios are normal and expected.
 Please DO NOT leave the room.
-Your testers will join you as soon as they become available.
+Your examiners will join you as soon as they become available.
 This may take up to 45 minutes.
 Please wait in the meeting room until they arrive.
-For instance, if your scheduled time is 2 p.m., you will sign into the room at 2 p.m., then your testers will enter anytime between 2 p.m. and 2:45 p.m.
+For instance, if your scheduled time is 2 p.m., you will sign into the room at 2 p.m., then your examiners will enter anytime between 2 p.m. and 2:45 p.m.
 Once they enter, the exam will take roughly 15 minutes.

 Online Exam Information